On the go? Listen to the audio version of the article here:

 Lately, I’ve been thinking about the meaning of the Serenity Prayer.
 Although I was raised Roman Catholic and still practice occasionally, I appreciate the depth of the Serenity Prayer from a psychological perspective.

 The Serenity Prayer is packed full of meaning and psychologically validated wisdom in just a few short lines.
 It is useful for persons in recovery from addiction, but also for anyone struggling with situations beyond their control.
+If you or someone you know is struggling, check out my resource page for suggestions on how to find help.

 What is the meaning of the Serenity Prayer?